MohamedElashri/sign_app/README.md

 `sign-app` is a bash script for macOS that simplifies the process of code signing user-installed applications.
 It provides a safe and user-friendly way to sign apps, excluding system applications to maintain system integrity.

-## Features

-- Sign a specific user-installed app by name
-- List all user-installed macOS apps and choose one to sign
-- Exclude system apps from listing and signing operations
-- Check if an app is already signed
-- Force re-signing of already signed apps
-- Specify custom entitlements file
-- Create backups before signing
-- Cache list of user-installed apps for improved performance
-- Verbose output option for debugging

 ## Installation

 1. Clone this repository: